Your Directors are pleased to present their 85th Report and Audited Financial Statements of the Company for thefinancial year ended March 31, 2026.

 8.

-Details of the familiarization programs extended to theIndependent Directors during the Financial Year 2024-25 aredisclosed on the Company website from time to time athttps://www.colgateinvestors.co.in/policies.
-The said detailsare also available on Corporate Governance Report on pageno.
-175.
+Details of the familiarization programs extended to theIndependent Directors during the financial year 2025-26are disclosed on the Company website from time to timeat http://www.colgateinvestors.co.in/policies.
+The saiddetails also form part of the Corporate Governance Reportannexed to this Report.

 Pursuant to the provisions of the Act and the SEBI ListingRegulations, the Board has carried out an AnnualPerformance Evaluation of its own performance, as well asthe performance of its Committees, its Members includingIndependent Directors, Executive Directors and theChairperson.